Variables in Python

 Dynamic typing

 Python is a dynamically typed language.
-The variable type is determined during execution and can change when a new value is assigned:
+The type of a variable is determined at runtime and can change when a new value is assigned:

 Python 3.13